 In addition, or alternatively, you may wish to spend your Professional Training placement year or research year working in another country.
 If you work in another part of Europe, you may be eligible for an Erasmus+ grant.
 This is an excellent opportunity not only to gain valuable work experience but also to improve or learn another language.

 MPhys students have spent their research placements at Notre Dame (Indiana), WNSL at Yale University and ORNL (Tennessee) in the US; TRIUMF in Vancouver, Canada; the University of Marburg in Germany; and CERN in Switzerland.

 If you choose to do your research placement in another part of Europe, you may be eligible for an Erasmus+ grant.

-The Department has recently installed a new student observatory for astronomy, which can be used both by students for assessed laboratory experiments and by enthusiasts for informal use.
+We’ve recently installed a new student observatory for astronomy, which can be used both by students for assessed laboratory experiments and by enthusiasts for informal use.

 Terms and conditions

 When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and regulations, and our terms and conditions.
 These terms and conditions are provided in two stages: first when we make an offer and second when students who have accepted their offers register to study at the University.
 View our offer terms and conditions and our generic registration terms and conditions as a guide as to what to expect.

 Please note: our offer terms and conditions will be available in the September of the calendar year prior to the year in which you begin your studies.
 Our registration terms and conditions will vary to take into account specifics of your course.